gentoo111/md_cv/index.md

     With our beloved family and dog.
 -->
 ## Current Status
-A master of Applied Computing student at Lincoln University, with 8 years of Java development experience.
-Seeking a position in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
-Excited to contribute 20 hours per week to meaningful projects while completing my Master's degree.
-Upon graduation in November will be avaulaste full time.
+Master of Applied Computing candidate at Lincoln University, utilizing Python and bringing 8 years of Java and front-end development experience.
+Seeking an internship or part-time in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
+Upon graduation will receive an open work visa to work full-time and wish to be in New Zealand for the long term.

 ## Specialized in
 - Expertise in backend development with Java and crafting efficient user interfaces with front-end technologies